 Within this context, industrial policy is expected to induce cooperation among enterprises, both at horizontal scope - mainly in the field of R&D, and at vertical dimension, thus facilitating supplier/user relationship aiming at information exchange.
 In general, it concerns generating mechanisms to facilitate collective learning.
-On the other hand, this objective is not absolute, and should be conditioned to major role to be played by industrial policy within Schumpeterian context: "strengthening a competitive environment, where the ranking of corporations leading the market is continuously argued and the set of enterprises is subject to continuous competitive pressure" (POSSAS, 1996, p.
-101).
+On the other hand, this objective is not absolute, and should be conditioned to major role to be played by industrial policy within Schumpeterian context.
 Furthermore, it should be highlighted that increasing competitive pressure is essential to allow competitive process, in order to induce development and dissemination of innovations to enhance economic efficiency.

-In face of this reality, the following question comes about: does Brazil need an industrial policy as a tool to support its economic development process?
+In face of this reality, the following question comes about: how important is the building of a new model of industrial and technological, and foreign trade policy to reach the socio-economic development?

 In this article, we assume that the issue of industrial policy as core tool to Brazilian economic development has been left aside.
 The fragility of this segment is negatively reflected on the volume of Brazilian exports.
-Increasing concern of leaders of the Ministries of Development and Foreign Trade and Foreign Affairs in encouraging national productive sector towards increasing exports volume points out the foreign trade intensification became an important strategy to promote economic growth and balance Brazilian foreign accounts, thus reducing its external vulnerability.
+The increasingly concern of leaders of the Ministries of Development and Foreign Trade and Foreign Affairs in encouraging national productive sector towards increasing exports volume points out that foreign trade intensification has become an important strategy to promote economic growth and balance Brazilian foreign accounts, thus reducing its external vulnerability.